Perceptions of Moderators as a Large-Scale Measure of Online Community Governance: Adjusting for Confounders using IPTW DID

 \section{Adjusting for Confounders using IPTW \& DID}

-\new{ While we are ideally interested in causal, actionable insights, our study is a retrospective observational study, and like any other, subject to potential confounding.
-In \sect\ref{sec:rq1} we identified two important confounders, size and topic.
-Next we describe two methods from the causal inference literature which we use to adjust for these and other confounding factors in subsequent analyses. }
+While we are ideally interested in causal, actionable insights, our study is a retrospective observational study, and like any other, subject to potential confounding.
+In \sect\ref{sec:rq1} we identified two important confounders, size and topic, which are correlated with perceptions of moderators (\fig\ref{fig:size_topic_combined}).
+Next we describe two methods from the causal inference literature which we use to adjust for these and other confounding factors in subsequent analyses.

-\xhdr{Inverse Probability of Treatment Weighting (IPTW)} \new{ IPTW is a statistical method to adjust for imbalance in possible confounding factors when making comparisons between different observed groups (\eg a treatment and a control group).
+\xhdr{Inverse Probability of Treatment Weighting (IPTW)} IPTW is a statistical method to adjust for imbalance in possible confounding factors when making comparisons between different observed groups (\eg a treatment and a control group).
 We select IPTW over other methods, such as stratification, due to its excellent efficiency~\cite{Austin2015_IPTW_best_practice}.
 In \sect\ref{sec:rq2}, we compute the probability of treatment (propensity score, $P(Z|\mathbf{X})$) by applying a logistic regression model to community covariates $\mathbf{X}$ including the topic and size of the community.
-A complete list of covariates for each analysis is given in Supplementary Materials ~\ref{app:covariates}.
+A complete list of covariates for each analysis is given in Appendix~\ref{app:covariates}.
 We generalize IPTW to non-binary treatments to estimate a dose-response curve using the method from \cite{althoff2016quantifying} in which the treatment is discretized into bins and a different propensity score is computed for each treatment bin in a `one-versus-rest' scheme.
 For final analyses, each observation is weighted by the inverse of the probability of the treatment it received, such that the weight for observation $i$ is $w_i = \frac{Z_i}{P(Z_i=1|\mathbf{X}_i)} + \frac{1-Z_i}{P(Z_i=0|\mathbf{X}_i)}$, where $Z_i$ is the treatment received by observation $i$ (0 for control, 1 for treated), and $\mathbf{X}_i$ is a vector of the covariates.
-In analyses where we use IPTW, we also include the non-IPTW adjusted estimate in gray.
-In these analyses, reweighting does not dramatically impact our findings, suggesting that the impact of these confounders is moderate at best. }
+In analyses where we use IPTW, we also include the non-IPTW adjusted estimate in figures with a gray color.
+In these analyses, reweighting does not dramatically impact our findings, suggesting that the impact of these confounders is moderate at best.